Pre-Exposure Prophylaxis (PrEP) Fact Sheet

 PrEP stands for "pre-exposure prophylaxis."
 The word "prophylaxis" means to prevent or protect from an infection or disease.

 PrEP can help prevent HIV infection in people who don't have HIV but who are at high risk of becoming infected with HIV.
 PrEP involves taking a specific HIV medicine every day.
 If a person is exposed to HIV, having the PrEP medicine in the bloodstream can stop HIV from taking hold and spreading throughout the body.

 The HIV medicine currently prescribed for PrEP is called Truvada.
 Truvada contains two HIV medicines (tenofovir disoproxil fumarate and emtricitabine) combined in one pill.
 Truvada was approved by the U.S. Food and Drug Administration (FDA) to treat HIV in 2004, and it was approved by FDA for use as PrEP in July 2012.

 Other HIV medicines are being studied for possible use as PrEP.
 These medicines are called investigational drugs, which means that they are not approved by FDA for general use or sale in the United States.
 To find out more about investigational HIV drugs, read the AIDSinfo What is an Investigational HIV Drug? fact sheet.

 PrEP is for people who don't have HIV but who are at high risk of becoming infected with HIV through sex or injection drug use.

-The above are some examples of people who may benefit from PrEP.
 If you think PrEP may be right for you, talk to your health care provider.

 Does PrEP Work?